Akuli/jou/doc/compiler_internals/lazy-recompile.md

 Most build tools (such as `make` and `ninja`) do this.

 While this approach works, it has several downsides:
-- An unimportant change to a file changes the modified time and will cause it to be recompiled.
+- An unimportant change to a file changes the mtime and will cause it to be recompiled.
     For example, the file is rebuilt if you fix a typo in a comment.
 - Multiple source files (in our case, Jou files) may affect the compilation of a `.o` file.
     In other words, each `.o` file can depend on multiple different Jou files.